IBM/db2developerextension-about/docs/the-basics/creating-a-database-connection.md

 4. Review the Db2 instance creation checklist that appears on the right side of the window.
 The checklist verifies that your environment meets the required prerequisites.

-   > **Note**: If Homebrew is not installed on your system (macOS only), a prompt appears asking you to install it.
-Click **Install Homebrew** to open a terminal window.
-Enter your system password when prompted and follow any on-screen instructions.
-The Homebrew installation script runs automatically.
-Monitor the terminal for any errors.
-After Homebrew is installed, the Db2 instance creation process resumes automatically.
-   {: .note-right}

    The checklist runs automatically.
 When all checks are complete, the Db2 instance is created successfully.